 What Is the Projected Employment Outlook?

-According to the U.S. Bureau of Labor Statistics, job opportunities for all truck drivers were expected to grow by nine percent between 2008-2018, which was about normal for all U.S. industries (www.bls.gov).
-Specifically, jobs in the heavy and tractor-trailer truck industry were projected to grow by 11% during the decade between 2012-2022, and those for light delivery truck drivers by four percent.
+According to the U.S. Bureau of Labor Statistics, job opportunities for drivers in the heavy and tractor-trailer truck industry were projected to grow by 11% during the decade between 2012-2022, and those for light delivery truck drivers by five percent.
 It was predicted that nearly 125,900 total jobs (27,200 for light truck drivers and 98,700 for heavy truck drivers) will be established within that decade.

 Growth was attributed to an expanding economy and the resultant need for goods.
 The BLS reported that long-haul truck drivers would have the best job prospects, but competition would be heavy for truck driving positions with local carriers.
 As of 2014, heavy and tractor-trailer truck drivers who worked for general freight trucking companies earned average annual salaries of $43,180, while light delivery truck drivers in the same industry earned $38,050 per year.

 What Training Requirements Must I Satisfy?